realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - Note: BOOP is a design pattern that is inspired by:
     - Alan Kay's OO style & lectures, HyperCard, the ideas behind Smalltalk.
     - Yegor Bugayenko's lecture series on OOP and book Elegant Objects.
+    - David West, PhD's book "Object Thinking"
-  - Code that is easy to change & maintain and ready for separating out and independently horizontally scaling any domain object into a separate service or microservice.
+  - Writing code that is easy to change & comprehend quickly using English prose.
+  - Back to basics approach for Java coding style in the Domain layer for Role objects.
+  - Built to have any Role object be easily separated into an independently horizontally scalable. (ie: microservice)

 ### Developer Experience
 - Architected by layer, and each layer is grouped by feature, which allows convenient and